 A highlight is the Bookshop, a haven for book lovers since the 1970s.
 It’s a great place to browse, as is Teas & Weaves, Sirius Science and Nature, the Grooveyard (record shop) and vintage stores like Elizabeth O and Fig & Lily.
 Other favourites include the Petrasek Bakery and Maison Mulnati, a vegan chocolate shop.

 Front Street branches off from the upper end of Main Street and features a strip of colourful and historical buildings, many hosting independent businesses such as Dragon’s Den, the Lloyd Gallery and Eskala Mountain Sports.

 Check out the local breweries

-With as many as seven breweries (and one more on the way), Penticton has a solid craft beer scene.
-Five of these breweries are found within the downtown core, with three actually located within the same two block radius!
+With as many as seven breweries, Penticton has a solid craft beer scene.
+Four of these breweries are found within the downtown core, with three actually located within the same two block radius!

 No matter the style of beer you prefer, there’s a little something for everyone in Penticton.

 - Neighbourhood Brewing is the newest downtown brewery and usually has the largest range, with up to 17 different beers available on tap alongside a Mexican-Canadian fusion menu